 Singapore Heritage Festival 2020 – “Grandfather Stories” by Shawn Seah

-2020 marked 70 years of the official founding of the Singapore Seah Clan Association.
-Due to the COVID-19 pandemic, a range of planned celebratory cultural and food activities, including my talk on Seah family history, had been cancelled.
+The year 2020 marked 70 years of the official founding of the Singapore Seah Clan Association (SSCA).
+Due to the COVID-19 pandemic, the planned celebratory cultural and food activities, including my talk on Seah family history, were cancelled.
 Luckily, the National Heritage Board organised the first digital Singapore Heritage Festival.
-The Singapore Seah Clan Association and I were delighted to be a small, little part of this inaugural digital festival.
+SSCA and I were delighted to be a small, little part of this inaugural digital festival.
 In a photoessay entitled “Grandfather Stories”, I reflected on the importance of “grandfather stories”.
-You can read “Grandfather Stories” here.
-Thank you for reading, and your support.

 Sharing Stories with Volunteers (17 January 2020)